-We did not audit the financial statements / financial information of subsidiaries, whose financial statements / financial information reflect total assets of $\[Epsilon 2.101.53\]$ lakhs (PY $\[Epsilon 2.285.78\]$ lakhs) as at 31st March, 2021, total revenue of $\[Epsilon 2.295.78\]$ lakhs) and net (loss) before tax of $\[Epsilon 2.295.78\]$ Lakhs (PY $\[Epsilon 2.295.78\]$ lakhs) for the year ended 31st March, 2021, as considered in the consolidated Ind AS financial statements.
-These financial statements and other financial information have been audited by other auditors whose reports have been furnished to us by the management, and our opinion on the consolidated Ind AS financial statements, in so far as it relates to the amounts and disclosures included in respect of this subsidiary, and our report in terms of sub-sections (3) and (11) of Section 143 of the Act, in so far as it relates to the aforesaid subsidiary, is based solely on the reports of the other auditor.
+We did not audit the financial statements / financial information of subsidiaries, whose financial statements / financial information reflect total assets of Rs.
+2082.28 lakhs (PY 2,101.53 lakhs) as at 31st march 2022, total revenue of Rs.
+13.42 lakhs (PY Rs 80.08 lakhs) and net loss before tax of Rs. -32.38 lakhs (PY -59.95 lakhs) for the year ended 31st march 2022 as considered in the consolidated IND AS financial statements in so far as it related to the amounts and disclosures included in respect of this subsidiary and our report in terms of sub section (3) and (11) of section 1243 of the act in so far as it relates to the aforesaid subsidiary is based solely om the reports of the auditor.

-Our opinion on the consolidated Ind AS financial statements, and our report on other Legal and Regulatory Requirements below, is not modified in respect of the above matters with respect to our reliance on the work done and the reports of the other auditors and the financial statements / financial information certified by the Management.
+Our opinion on the consolidated IND AS financial statements and our report on other legal and regulatory requirement below is not modified in respect of the above matters with respect to reliance on the work done and reports of the other auditors and the financial statements / financial information certified by the management.